synw/sqlite-speed/README.md

 Quick conclusion: Dataset is about 3 times slower than the Go solutions.
 Goqu appears to be the fastest, and gorm is not far.

+## Stats

+The results datapoints are collected in a `stats.sqlite` database to be able to process analytics on it [works in go, todo for python]

 ## Run the tests

    ```